Boris Johnson reboots office in bid to move past 'partygate'

 Johnson apologized -- without admitting personal wrongdoing -- and pledged to fix the problems in his office.

 But on Friday he was rocked by the departure of five senior staff, including his chief of staff, his communications director and his policy director, Munira Mirza.
 Mirza, a loyal longtime aide, stood by the prime minister amid the “partygate” revelations.
-But she said Johnson’s “scurrilous accusation” this week that an opposition leader had failed to stop a notorious pedophile was the final straw.
+But she said the final straw was Johnson’s “scurrilous accusation” that Starmer had failed to prosecute the late pedophile Jimmy Savile for sexual abuse when Starmer was the U.K.’s director of public prosecutions.

+On Monday, Starmer was surrounded outside Parliament by protesters against coronavirus restrictions.
+They could be heard yelling “Traitor!”, mentioning Savile and throwing accusations of “protecting pedophiles."
+Starmer was driven away in a police car.
+Police said two people were arrested.

+Johnson called the harassment “absolutely disgraceful,” but some said he should take responsibility.
+Julian Smith, a former minister in Johnson's government, tweeted that “the false Savile slurs” must be "withdrawn in full.”

-Harri told a Welsh-language news site that Johnson greeted him on his first day by singing Gloria Gaynor’s “I Will Survive.”
+Harri told a Welsh-language news site that Johnson greeted him on his first day by singing Gloria Gaynor’s disco anthem “I Will Survive.”

+Harri, who is Welsh, told the Golwg360 site that Johnson was “not a total clown,” but in fact "a very likeable character.”

+He said the prime minister is “not the devilish man as some wrongly portray him to be."

 The staff moves are intended to reassure Conservative lawmakers who are debating whether to seek a no-confidence vote in the leader who won them a big parliamentary majority just over two years ago.